 ISP Announces Results Of Violent Crime Suppression Detail In Metro East Area

-A two-day operation targeting high-crime areas resulted in multiple arrests and firearm seizures across St. Clair and Madison counties, focusing on East St. Louis.
+Law enforcement conducted intensive patrols on I-55, I-64, and I-70 corridors, resulting in multiple arrests and vehicle inspections.

-EAST ST. LOUIS — The Illinois State Police (ISP) announced the results of a violent crime suppression detail conducted October 4-5, 2025, targeting high-crime areas and known offenders in St. Clair and Madison counties, with a focus on East St. Louis and surrounding Metro East communities.
+TROY, Ill. — The Illinois State Police announced the results of a violent crime suppression detail conducted from October 6 to 9, 2025, targeting the I-55, I-64, and I-70 corridors in Bond, Clinton, Madison, and St. Clair counties.
+The operation aimed to enhance traffic safety, reduce fatalities, and apprehend individuals using the highway systems for criminal activities.

 Get The Latest News!